ThulileMasuku/requirement-analysis/README.md

 - **Risk Management:** Identifies potential challenges and ambiguities before development begins.

 A well-executed requirement analysis phase increases the likelihood of delivering a successful and high-quality software product.

+## Why is Requirement Analysis Important?

+Requirement Analysis plays a foundational role in software development.
+Its importance lies in ensuring that the final product aligns with business goals and user expectations.
+Below are three key reasons why this phase is critical:

+### 1. Prevents Miscommunication and Scope Creep
+Clear and well-documented requirements minimize the chances of misunderstanding between stakeholders and developers.
+It also helps define the scope of the project, reducing the risk of unplanned features (scope creep) that could derail the timeline and budget.

+### 2. Saves Time and Cost
+By identifying and resolving ambiguities early in the SDLC, requirement analysis helps avoid rework during development.
+This proactive approach significantly reduces the cost of fixing issues later in the project.

+### 3. Enhances Product Quality
+When requirements are accurate and complete, developers can build a system that meets real user needs.
+This results in a more reliable, user-friendly, and effective product that performs as expected under real-world conditions.

+Understanding the "why" behind each requirement also enables better testing, validation, and alignment with business objectives.